 Reselling works well as a side hustle for stay at home moms who enjoy spotting deals at thrift stores or clearance sales.
 You'll buy items at discounted prices, then resell them online for a profit.

-- Start with items already in your home
+Pros: Start with items already in your home; flexible schedule for sourcing and listing.

 14. Digital Stock Photographer